kranti-up/clemcore/docs/logging_and_scoring.md

 )
 ```
 This example uses the `GameMaster.player_models` attribute list of `Model`s to get the names for the two players.

+This is already fully implemented in the `DialogueGameMaster` class.
 ## Logging Interaction
 The interactions record for an episode is a dictionary containing at least the `players` and `turns` keys.